gigascience/gigadb-website/docs/sop/BETA_DEPLOY.md

 ## Provision AWS infrastructure for `live` environment using Terraform and Ansible

+You have to make sure there is no error when deploying `staging` environment.
+Then, you need to follow the exact steps in the staging provision section and look into the details of `terrafor show` and `terraform plan` commands.

+And also, you can download the live terraform state file at [here](https://gitlab.com/api/v4/projects/11385199/terraform/state/live_infra/versions/76) for checking in the latter live deployment steps.

 Change directory to the `envs` folder:
 ```
 $ cd ops/infrastructure/envs